 Katlyn represents energy and utility clients on a variety of matters before the Federal Energy Regulatory Commission (FERC) and the North American Electric Reliability Corporation (NERC).

 Katlyn has prepared and submitted numerous filings under Sections 203, 205 and 206 of the Federal Power Act.
-She has experience with representing companies seeking market-based rates, stated rates, and formula rates; filings to maintain market-based rates; and has represented clients filing complaints and comments with respect to Regional Transmission Owners (RTOs).
+She has experience with representing companies seeking market-based rates, stated rates, and formula rates; filings to maintain market-based rates; and has represented clients filing complaints and comments with respect to Regional Transmission Organizations (RTOs).
 Katlyn has assisted in appellate proceedings before the District of Columbia Court of Appeals involving RTO issues.

 In NERC audit and enforcement actions, Katlyn has assisted clients with responding to Regional Entities (including RFC, SERC, and AESO) regarding notices of alleged violations of various NERC Reliability Standards.